DDI-TU-Dresden/thonny-wiki/Pygame.rst

 Using Pygame in Thonny
 =======================

 Thonny bundles for Linux have Pygame preinstalled, but don't contain Pygame requirements.
-In order to install these, you need to do:
+This page explains how to install these.

-In Ubuntu, Mint, Debian
+Ubuntu, Mint, Debian
 ------------------------

 .. sourcecode:: bash